dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 ---
 title: "Permissions"
 description: "Learn how to use the .NET MAUI Permissions class, to check and request permissions.
-This class is in the Microsoft.Maui.ApplicationModel namespace." ms.date: 10/24/2022
+This class is in the Microsoft.Maui.ApplicationModel namespace." ms.date: 02/02/2023
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel"]
 ---

 # Permissions

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `Permissions` class.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.ApplicationModel.Permissions> class.
 This class allows you to check and request permissions at run-time.
 The `Permissions` type is available in the `Microsoft.Maui.ApplicationModel` namespace.

 ## Available permissions